 The Water Hibah originally expected to achieve 346,000 household connections in total.
 At the end of 2016, 250,000 were built through this program.
 This is an impressive result that reflects the overall effectiveness of the mechanism.
 However, it is also important to consider that there have been several downward revisions of the targets during Phase 2, each with relevant explanations.
 The original target set out in the DFA in June 2012 was 346,000 households.
 This was revised downwards to 324,000 households, and subsequently lowered to approximately 300,000 households, in part due to participation of local governments in the APBN Hibah which started in 2015.
 Data provided by CPMU during the evaluation noted a final target of 298,000 households.
-The overall progress is shown in Figure 1.
+The overall progress is shown in Figure 3.

-&lt;sup>10 The evaluation employed DFAT's 6 point scale to assess the three criteria: effectiveness, sustainability and replicability, based on the views of the two independent evaluation team members households, and time taken for the BPKP audit process (Figure 4).
+&lt;sup>10 The evaluation employed DFAT's 6 point scale to assess the three criteria: effectiveness, sustainability and replicability, based on the views of the two independent evaluation team members

-Figure 3: Water Hibah progress and achievements (Source: Indll/KIAT)
+Figure 3: Water Hibah progress and achievements (Source: IndII/KIAT)

-The gap between the target of 298.000 households and 250,000 households is explained by a range of different factors.
-Each gives some insight into the ongoing areas for improvement in the associated mechanism and processes: namely local government adherence to their commitment, quality construction and matching of baseline and endline
+The gap between the target of 298,000 households and 250,000 households is explained by a range of different factors.
+Each gives some insight into the ongoing areas for improvement in the mechanism and associated processes: namely local government adherence to their commitment, quality of construction and matching of baseline and endline households, and time taken for the BPKP audit process (Figure 4).